Showing posts with label чайный гриб. Show all posts

 Kombucha looks like beer or apple cider

 I have a large glass jar with a tap.
-This jar contains one or more pellicles and some finished kombucha/starter liquid.
+This jar contains one or more pellicles and plenty of finished kombucha/starter liquid.

 Continuous brew чайный гриб recipe